La Vuelta A España

 Stage 17 (mountain stage #6)

 As it often does, the Angliru will probably decide who wins the Vuelta, and will almost certainly decide who the strongest climber in the tour is, and who wears the blue polka dots into Madrid.
-Fortunately, there are only two Category 1 climbs before the Angliru, which glancing at the profile above should show you the magnitude of just what this monster climb is.
+Fortunately, there are only two Category 1 climbs before the Angliru, which, glancing at the profile above, should show you the magnitude of just what this monster climb is.

 The Angliru (#25 World) is one of the few world ranked climbs to ever be included in a Grand Tour.
-We presume that in general the race organizers in general stay away from climbs of this caliber of destruction to keep the riders more focused on racing.
+We presume that in general the race organizers stay away from climbs of this caliber of destruction to keep the riders more focused on racing.
 However, as we’ve learned, not the case for the Vuelta organizers!

 Other world ranked climbs to be included in Grand Tours are: